-For Southeastern American Indian peoples, has that memory and connection to place of origin, really disappeared?

-How do contemporary Southeastern Native peoples see themselves in light of the istoric events of Removal and displacement?

-What impacts did Indian Removal have on Native communities that remained?

-How did evading Indian Removal Shape the lives and communities who remained for future generations?
+- · For Southeastern American Indian peoples, has that memory and connection to place of origin, really disappeared? - · How do contemporary Southeastern Native peoples see themselves in light of the historic events of Removal and displacement? - · What impacts did Indian Removal have on Native communities that remained? - · How did evading Indian Removal Shape the lives and communities who remained for future generations?

 These are the questions this exhibition seeks to address, through responses and reactions to the artistic allegory presented by a premier group of contemporary Southeastern Native American artists.

 The concept of place is important to this exhibit and curators, Martin, Tiger, and Weaver strategically toured the exhibit throughout museums in the Southeast.

 Roy Bonney, Jr., "Dogenvsv Degogigielv.
 Degogikahvsv.
-Noquu Ötsilugi.", acrylic on wood panel, 48 x 48 inches
+Noquu Otsilugi.", acrylic on wood panel, 48 x 48 inches

-The exhibit has been shown in Alabama, Georgia, Oklahoma, Mississippi.
-Arkansas, Florida, Tennessee and lastly in North Carolina - each state representing regions of origins and homelands for tribes that were a part of Indian Removal.
-The Museum of the Southeast American Indian is the concluding venue for the exhibit.
+The exhibit has been shown in Alabama, Georgia, Oklahoma, Mississippi, Arkansas, Florida, Tennessee and lastly in North Carolina - each state representing regions of origins and homelands for tribes that were a part of Indian Removal.
+The Museum of the Southeast American Indian is the concluding venue for the exhibit

-Nancy Fields, director of the Museum of the Southeast American Indian. explains how this exhibit transcends all audiences and connects with individuals in powerful and meaningful ways.
+Nancy Fields, director of the Museum of the Southeast American Indian, explains how this exhibit transcends all audiences and connects with individuals in powerful and meaningful ways.

 "The esthetics of this exhibit are alluring and very compelling," she said.
-'Although this exhibit synthesizes history and art into one exhibit, it is the visual narrative that unifies the two.
+"Although this exhibit synthesizes history and art into one exhibit, it is the visual narrative that unifies the two.

-"It is unique in how the art facilitates a historical conversation about an experience that exceeds American Indians, but rather looks at an epic in American history continued on Page 34 forth to create, all the while refilling my soul...," adds Hilliard
+"It is unique in how the art facilitates a historical conversation about an experience that exceeds American Indians, but rather looks at an epic in American history that relates to us all.